Oban railway station

 Oban station provides interchange with the adjacent ferry terminal, offering connections to a number of destinations in the Inner and Outer Hebrides via ferry services operated by Caledonian MacBrayne (CalMac).
 Oban is CalMac's busiest ferry terminal.

 History

 Oban station opened on 30 June 1880 as the terminus of the Callander and Oban Railway, which joined the present railway at Crianlarich, and which was absorbed into the LMS Railway in 1922.
 Two additional platforms were constructed on the west side of the station in 1904, following the opening of the branch from Connel Ferry to Ballachulish.
 The route from Dunblane and Callander to Crianlarich closed in 1965, as well as the Ballachulish line.
 Formerly, a branch to Ballachulish railway station diverged just east of Connel Ferry railway station.
 A triangular junction was planned at Connel, but never completed.

+The original station building was a large timber structure with an overall glass roof covering the platforms.
+A clock tower was located next to the entrance.
+By the 1980s the condition of the timber building was deteriorating and a new, very basic ticket office was built next to the old station.
+The original station was subsequently demolished.

 Facilities

 The station is well-equipped with a ticket office, toilets, a help point, a car park, bike racks and a pay phone.
 All of the station has step-free access.